nuagenetworks/nuage-metroae/README.md

 In addition to the above prerequisites, the following packages are needed for vcenter deployments

+1. Nuage software version 4.0R7 and greater is supported.
+Previous versions of Nuage software lack the required support.
 1. `ovftool` package needs to installed on ansible deployment host.
 This package is available to download from here https://www.vmware.com/support/developer/ovf/.

 ## OpenStack Prerequisites